nikadmin112/ankweb-ecommerce/SUPABASE-STORAGE-SETUP.md

-# Supabase Storage Setup for Payment Screenshots
+# Supabase Storage Setup for Image Uploads

 ## Steps to Configure Storage: